stalj/prg-basics/07-Arrays/06-Arrays.md

    Comparison: arrays are the same
    ```

 1. Two arrays contain the following integer numbers [4,36,12,28,9,44,5] and [5,1,36].
-Create a program that displays the numbers from the first array that do not appear in the second array.
+Create a program that prints the numbers from the first array that do not appear in the second array.

 1. Create a program that sorts elements of an array containing integer numbers.
 Apply the Bubble Sort sorting algorithm.
 Define a function bubblesort(array) that returns the sorted array.
-Try to sort and display any three arrays.
+Try to sort and print any three arrays.

-1. Create a program that displays all unique elements in an array.
+1. Create a program that prints all unique elements in an array.
 Sample result:

    ```python
    Array: 2 3 2 5 8 1 9 8